skyy4/BridgeLabz-Training/README.md

 The repository is organized in a modular way.

-Currently, all foundational Core Java work resides in the **core-java-practice** directory, OOPs practice work resides in the **oops-practice** directory, DSA practice work resides in the **dsa-practice** directory, collections practice work resides in the **collections-practice** directory, IO programming work resides in the **IOprogramming-practice** directory, Java 8 Features work resides in the **java8-features-practice** directory, and review work resides in the **review** directory.
+Currently, all foundational Core Java work resides in the **core-java-practice** directory, OOPs practice work resides in the **oops-practice** directory, DSA practice work resides in the **dsa-practice** directory, collections practice work resides in the **collections-practice** directory, IO programming work resides in the **IOprogramming-practice** directory, Java 8 Features work resides in the **java8-features-practice** directory, solution designing work resides in the **solution-designing-practice** directory, multithreading practice work resides in the **multithreading-practice** directory, and review work resides in the **review** directory.

 ```
 BridgeLabz-Training/